spdk/spdk/scripts/vagrant/README.md

 This only needs to be done once.
 This is also not necessary for Fedora VMs provisioned with the -d flag.
 The `vm_setup` script performs these operations instead.

-## Post VM Initializtion
+## Post VM Initialization

-Following VM initializtion you must:
+Following VM initialization you must:

 1. Verify you have an emulated NVMe device
 2. Compile your spdk source tree